franfran1920/caprichoslaser.com/wp-content/plugins/advanced-product-fields-for-woocommerce-pro/readme.txt

 The premium version of Advanced Product Fields for WooCommerce.

 == Changelog ==

+= version 2.7.8 =
+ * New: integration with Aelia Currency Switcher.
+ * Fix: fixed an issue with dynamic date calculation.
+ * Fix: fixed an issue where pressing the "Add new rule group" button wouldn't work.

 = version 2.7.7 =
  * Improvement: improved compatibility with the Woodmart theme's custom gallery.